-This is the story of a little girl named Fish.
-Fish was an adorable little girl with bright blue eyes like her father that turned green for no apparent reason one day and stayed that way.
-Her hair was so blonde that it was hardly even a color.
-Her towhead flashed white on summer days.
-Her skin was fair and her limbs were already hinting that she would be tall and lithe someday.
-She was well mannered.
-She was well spoken, when she spoke, which was only when she had something to say.
-Mostly, she was quiet and observant.
-She was unrelentingly funny and had a mischievous streak in her, but only those closest to her were allowed to see it.
+Fish was a little girl with bright blue eyes like her father that turned green one day for no apparent reason.
+Her hair was so blonde that it was hardly even a color; it looked white on summer days.
+Her skin was fair and her limbs were already hinting that she would be tall someday.
+She was well mannered, and well spoken when she spoke, which was only when she had something to say.
+Mostly, she was quiet, but she was very funny if you got to know her.

 One day, sitting in the back of math class, she invented a world of water.
 This world was floating out in the middle of space along with a bunch of others.
 70% of her imaginary planet was covered with deep blue oceans.
 She made some land masses and moved them around until she got seven of them just right.
 It was a pretty planet made of blues and greens, but it needed some life on it.